-CovaWound™ Hydrocolloid dressing (with border) maintains an optimal moist wound environment which has been shown to enhance healing.
+CovaWound™ Hydrocolloid (Hydrocolloid Dressing with Border) maintains an optimal moist wound environment which has been shown to enhance healing.
 Composed of an absorbent hydrocolloid matrix that has a hydrocolloid border laminated onto a breathable polyurethane film backing.

 • Improves adhesion and reduces risk of edge roll